CONSULTATION FEE RANGE

 Such patients can register a maximum of two times a year for 15 days at a time, with each registration costing $75.
 They can buy up to 12 MMCEUs per 15-day period and 6 MMCEUs in a 6-day period.
 The possession limit for non-resident cardholders is 14 MMCEUs.

-Once Mississippi MMJ patients have a valid card, they can purchase medicine in certain states.
-A full list will become available once the program is underway.
+Once Mississippi MMJ patients have a valid card, they can purchase their medicine in states with reciprocity.

 What Are the Caregiver Rules?